rosalba-rodriguez/rosalba-rodriguez.github.io/README.md

 * change about page to experience, make about page about & education
 * add footer to every page
 * use buttons instead of navbar
+* make button of current page different color for focus

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/template-overviews/stylish-portfolio/)